 What is the course about?

 This workshop will help you understand how harmony works.
-In this first module we focus on the building blocks of harmony: scales, chords and cadences.
-We also develop and strengthen finger-technique with technical exercises by Diabelli.
-This practical workshop requires a confident grade 5 (piano) starting point for pianists.
+In this first module (1A) we focus on the building blocks of harmony: scales, chords and cadences.
+We also develop and strengthen finger-technique with studies by Burgmüller as well as a selection of technical exercises such as those by Hanon.
+This practical workshop required a confident grade 5 (piano) starting point for pianists.
 You will not be required to sight-read, but you will need to learn new studies and complete short exercises during class time and for homework.

 What will we cover?